The Top 5 Diabetes Complications to Watch Out For

 3. Falls and fractures

 Diabetes and related conditions like gout can make getting around more difficult.
-That increases your older adult’s risk of falls and fractures.
+That increases an older adult’s risk of falls and fractures.

-Prevent falls by asking their doctor to regularly evaluate your senior’s fall risk and by making their home as fall-proof as possible.
+Prevent falls by asking their doctor to evaluate a senior’s fall risk regularly and by making their home as fall-proof as possible.

 4. Multiple medications

-Diabetic seniors often take 6 or more prescription medications.
+Diabetic seniors often take six or more prescription medications.

-Because so many medicines are being used at the same time, your older adult will be at higher risk for negative side effects and drug interactions.
+Because so many medicines are being used at the same time, an older adult will be at higher risk for negative side effects and drug interactions.

-Immediately report any negative side effects and regularly ask their doctor to do a comprehensive review of all medications and supplements.
+Immediately report any adverse side effects and regularly ask their doctor to do a comprehensive review of all medications and supplements.

 5. Additional health complications of diabetes